evalapplydotorg/tblm-private/content/posts/2018-11-19-lefting-by-debojit-dutta.md

   whatever is as old.
 A statue with arthritis.”

   Arthritis of the flesh has its treatments.
-But what do we do when the mind stiffens, bends in painful orientations, is unable to flex towards those acceptances that make life bearable?
+But what do we do when the mind stiffens, bends in painful orientations, is unable to flex towards those acceptances that make mortality bearable?
 Faced with such a mind, what is a psychologist to do?
 slug: ?p=788
 type: post
 year: "2018"